davesnuthouse/RedGuild/README.md

 Outstanding bugs:
 * Force sync isnt showing editor response from Luna
-* DKP table version display / update not all there (editors only)
 * Check that if force sync is declined or fails, sync information reflects this (maybe add "last sync status"?)
-* Sync status shouldnt be orange for editor with highest version
+* Refinement needed to Sync status for editors to find the highest version recorded for dkp table
-* Addon users should only count mains

 Ideas for future releases (significant work):